Service Dogs: Veterans and First Responders with PTSD

 Are you eligible to receive a Helping Paws Assistance Dog?
 You must be

-- A veteran with a diagnosis of PTSD
+- A veteran or first responder with a diagnosis of PTSD

 - A resident within Minnesota or the bordering areas of the surrounding states